• • 5 min read

 • Virtual reality for analysis of project solutions;

-• Model-based specifications of volumes (BoQ).
+• Model-based bills of quantities (BoQ).

 Why Worksection